How to fix the Publish/Update button not working error in Elementor

 Check memory limit and increase it

 To use Elementor properly you need to have at least 128 MB of PHP memory.
 But the recommendation is 256 MB or higher.
-So if you face this error check your PHP memory limit and if your memory limit is less than the recommendation you can ask your hosting provider to increase your PHP memory limit.
+So if you face this error check your PHP memory limit and if your memory limit is less than the recommended you can ask your hosting provider to increase your PHP memory limit.

 You can check your WordPress website PHP memory using the Site Health tools.
 For this go to Tools > Site Health and then click on the info tab where you will find many dropdown menus.
 Click on the server dropdown menu to see the PHP memory limit.